equlibrino/smart-doorphone/README.md

 - 2x4 Pin Header Female
 - 4 Pin Tact Switch - 6x6x6.5mm

-### The goal of the project
+### The goal of the project;
-- Thanks to Sinric Pro, you can open your apartment door with a single button, wherever you are in the world.
+- Thanks to the ESP8266 Wifi Serial Module, you can open the door of your apartment with a single button, wherever you are in the world.
+- You can change the time intervals of the relay according to the features of the [video](https://www.audio.com.tr/product-category/goruntulu-diafon/) or [audio intercom](https://www.audio.com.tr/product-category/sesli-diafon/) device connected to your home, or you can use the relay as a single channel.
+## Purpose of the code;
-- First, channel 1 is turned on - the doorphone screen works - then channel 2 is turned on and the door opens.
+- First the first channel of the relay is turned on - the intercom screen works - then the second channel of the relay is turned on and when the relays are closed **the door opens.**

-### You must not forget
+### You must not forget;
 - Sinric has no buttons, only buttons, which causes the following problem; Even if I turn off the relay from the software, the switch still shows up in Sinric, so you should turn on [aut off](image/auto_off.png).

 **Don't know how to install software on the module?**